dingherself/130/handouts/_posts/2024-11-07-talia-bettcher-trapped-in-the-wrong-theory.md

 - Trans people are confused: conflating sex and gender.
 - “Manipulative”: Agnes’s case (Harold Garfinkel, UCLA Gender Clinic, 1967).
 - Pathologization: “mismatch” between body and identity is a “correctable problem.”
-- Goal is maintenance (creation? cf. Christine Jorgensen) of dominant gender/sexuality system: racialized attractiveness/ability to pass, perfect heterosexuality, perfect performance of gender, plausible backstory, invisibility.
+- Goal is maintenance (creation? cf. Christine Jorgensen) of dominant gender/sexuality system: racialized attractiveness/ability to pass, perfect heterosexuality, perfect performance of gender (“role appropriateness”), plausible backstory, invisibility.
 - Gatekeeping: access to medical care is used as carrot *and* stick.
 - Weird, masculinized “playing God”: the surgeon’s power to create manhood/womanhood itself.
 - Trans people’s response: